okiessling/okiessling.github.io/_tabs/about.md

 Hi!
 My name is Oliver, I'm a recent Mechanical Engineering & Management graduate from McMaster University.

-I absolutely love working on projects and through I should share some of my favorite so you can get inspired as well!
+I absolutely love working on projects and wanted to share some of my favorite so you can get inspired as well!

-Thanks for visiting!

-___

 > *To my parents who gave me every oppurtunity to explore my interests*